-3.4.5 Events at AAU
+3.4.6 Events at AAU

-Every week, you will get information about the upcoming week's events and happenings at AAU directly in your email inbox.
+Every month, you will get information about upcoming events and happenings at AAU via the AAU newsletter, directly in your email inbox.

-AAU comes out with a newsletter for the AAU Community.
-It brings you features on significant recent happenings at AAU; the latest news from AAU's Schools of Study; news and stories from the community including noteworthy achievements by and spotlights on students, faculty, staff, and alumni; important information for you; and upcoming annual events.
+The AAU Newsletter brings you features on significant recent happenings at AAU; the latest news from AAU's Schools of Study; news and stories from the community including noteworthy achievements by and spotlights on students, faculty, staff, and alumni; important information for you; and upcoming annual events.

-3.4.6 Social Media
+3.4.7 Social Media